josechang/sciinfo/Report/Readme.txt

-This folder should contain all 'Latex Code for the Report'.
+This folder should contain all 'Latex Code for the Report'..